Cloud-Architekt/cloud-architekt.github.io/_posts/2023-12-18-entra-workload-id-advanced-detection-enrichment.md

 ### **Implement Pipeline to ingest data to Microsoft Sentinel**

 1. Next, go back to the workflow file "AzADServicePrincipalInsights_OIDC.yaml" for changing variable of `IngestToLogAnalytics` to `true` and editing the following variables with the corresponding values of your environment:
+    - `DataCollectionRuleSubscriptionId`
-    - `DataCollectionEndpointName`
+    - `DataCollectionRuleResourceGroup`
-    - `DataCollectionResourceGroup`
+    - `DataCollectionRuleName`
-    - `DataCollectionSubscriptionId`
+    - `LogAnalyticsCustomLogTableName` (e.g., AzADServicePrincipalInsights_CL.)

         ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2023-12-18-workload-id-advanced-detection-enrichment/workloadidadvdetect4.png)

-2. Copy the PowerShell Script "[AzADSPI_DataCollectionIngest.ps1](https://github.com/Cloud-Architekt/AzurePrivilegedIAM/blob/WiBlogPost/Scripts/AzADSPI/AzADSPI_DataCollectionIngest.ps1)" from my repository to the "pwsh" folder of the repository.
+2. The logic for ingest the data to Log Analytics is defined in the PowerShell script "AzADSPI/AzADSPI_DataCollectionIngest.ps1" in the folder "pwsh".
+There's no further customizing needed by default.
 3. Run the workflow and wait for 10-15 minutes to verify if the data has been successfully ingested.
-Check if any event entry exists on table `AzADServicePrincipalInsights_CL.`
+Check if any event entry exists on the defined table name (e.g. `AzADServicePrincipalInsights_CL`).
 4. I’ve created a template for a KQL function with the name "AzADSPI" which will standardize the column names to my defined and preferred schema.
 This also supports me in sharing the same KQL query logic across other data sources that I’m using in my examples and detection queries.
 Follow the steps from Microsoft Learn article to [create and use functions in Microsoft Sentinel.](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/functions#use-a-function)

     ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2023-12-18-workload-id-advanced-detection-enrichment/workloadidadvdetect5.png)